samzeng/samzeng.github.io/about.markdown

 ## Expectations

-I want to build a digital playground and personal logging system which can be public.
+I am setting up a digital playground and personal log system that can be made public.

 Write a lot of words, take a lot of photos, record a lot of images, and spend my life that way.

+## Build With Love

+I love people, but I don't trust a government.

 ## License